 At HOPKINS+SACHS, our answer is “both.”

-That’s why our television ads always begin with telling a story.
+That’s why our ads always begin with telling a story.
 That’s the best way to connect with your targeted voters and get them interested in your take on health care, education, and the economy.

 Pretty simple really.

 MINNESOTA AFSCME — "A MAYOR FOR ALL OF US"